Skip to content

 return BenchmarkResults(meta=model.meta, task_results=task_results)

-evaluate_models(models, use_cache=True, run_model=True, raise_errors=True, cache_dir=None, verbose=True)
+evaluate_models(self, models, use_cache=True, run_model=True, raise_errors=True, cache_dir=None, verbose=True)

 Evaluate a list of models on the benchmark.